LCBO’s Future State Modernization

 It includes the status of key known issues and the work underway to resolve them, assuring grocery and convenience stores have the latest information.
 Transparency is important to us, as is your feedback.
 If you experience issues, not reflected on this page, please continue to connect directly with your Account Manager.

-• Some orders are taking longer than normal to deliver – we appreciate your patience.
-To ensure that orders are moving and the status is accurately recorded in our systems, we are re-processing orders.
-You should be aware that this may mean that you get email notifications for shipping or delivery confirmations for orders that you have already received or for orders that remain outstanding.
+• Some orders are taking longer than normal to process – we appreciate your patience.
+As a reminder, we are reprocessing outstanding (aged) orders to ensure that orders are moving and the status is accurately recorded in our systems.
+This may result in email notifications for shipping or delivery confirmations for orders that you have already received, or for orders that remain outstanding.
 If you already have received your order, please ignore these notifications.
-This process will be complete by the end of next week.

 • You can only submit your claim after you have received an invoice for the order and the order is in “Complete status”.